lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 ## rust-include

-set of Rust modules in the generated project.
+This specifies a set of Rust modules in the generated project.
 See [Linking support files](#linking-support-files).

+## scheduler

+This specifies the scheduler to use.
+See[Target Language Details](/docs/handbook/target-language-details?target=c#scheduler-target-property).

 ## single-file-project